nikki-t/wp-updates/README.md

 # wp-updates
-First iteration, still in testing phase: Python program to update WordPress installation themes and plugins for use with LXD containers; bash script is used to loop through containers on host machine and then run python program local to the container.

-Used with venv and requires wget and requests libraries.
+Python program to automate theme and plugin updates on WordPress installations.
+For use with LXD containers and includes bash script that loops through WordPress containers on host machine to run python program locally on the container.
+Requires wqet and requests libraries.

-Composed of several modules: Check for updates, apply updates, print reports, cleanup, and custom exceptions.
+wp_updates is composed of several modules: Check for updates (update_check.py), apply updates (apply_updates.py), print reports (print_reports.py), cleanup (maintenance_cleanup.py), and custom exceptions (cusom_exceptions.py).